Phantas0s/learning_to_play_vim_companion/gocket/README.md

 A simple CLI tool (or TUI) for Pocket.

-* Read your Pocket goodies from your comfy shell.
+Read your Pocket goodies from your comfy shell
-* Archive or delete multiple entries easily.
+Archive or delete multiple entries easily
-* Use a TUI or pipe the pages' URLs (or titles) to any CLI tool you want.
+Use a TUI or pipe the URLs to any CLI tool
-* Search through your Pocket list.
+Search through your Pocket list
-* Works on Linux, macOS (not tested), and Windows (not tested).
+Works on Linux, macOS (not tested), and Windows (not tested)

 ![screenshot of gocket tui](./doc/screenshot.jpg)